drdna/WheatBlastEvolution/Extended Data Fig6/ExtDataFig6_README.md

 ```bash
 awk 'NR==3 {i=0; j=0; while($i > 6400000) i++; print $i; j++; if(j==1) {exit}}' CPAug3121/B71.chr2.V2.complete.cp
 ```
-4. Use these coordinates with the 2PoX_haplotypes.pl script to extract haplotypes (in .fasta format) for this regions from select strains:
+4. Use these coordinates with the 2PoX_haplotypes.pl script to extract haplotypes (in .fasta format) for this region from select strains:
 ```bash
 perl 2PoX_haplotypes.pl > 2PoX_haplotypes.fasta
 ```